Jacob-Schintgen/HelloWorldTest/README.md

 Hello!
 Here's a README talking about this project.

 This is the first project of the class!
+As well, this is a..
+Markdown!